SvenMichaelKlose/tunix/src/vi/README.md

 ## Motion

-Cursor keys do what you would expect. h, j, k, l: Left, down, up, right.
+Cursor keys do what you would expect:

+h, j, k, l: Left, down, up, right.
 0: To first column of line.
 $: To last column of line.